chrizzlekicks/virtualcolor/README.md

 * fill in more content and get rid of lorem ipsum placeholders
 * add additional animations, slide shows, etc.
 * provide a contact form for clients
-* set up server side scripting, e.g. via Node.js
 * set up databases for content
 * work with SCSS to improve readability of CSS code
+* work with module bundlers, e.g. webpack
 * etc.

 Do you have any questions, feedback, remarks, etc.?
 Get in touch with us!